 - in relation to mergers, demergers and, according to the prevailing view, spin-offs a:

-- draft merger agreement, draft demerger agreement or draft spin-off agreement, which is approved during the companies’ general meetings of shareholders; and
+- draft merger agreement, draft demerger agreement or draft spin-off agreement, which is approved by the companies’ general meetings of shareholders; and

 - transformation notarial deed.

 Normally, the buyer prepares the first draft of the sale and purchase agreement, unless the parties are subject to competition procedures, in which case the first draft is prepared by the vendor.
 The vendor usually prepares the first draft of the shareholders’ agreement.